-If you are interested in getting rich, or just doing significantly better in the long-term, then I have a piece of advice.
+If you are interested in getting rich, or just doing significantly better in the long-term, then I have a bit of advice.

 A serious chunk of the wealth you’re going to accumulate over your lifetime is going to be in your retirement accounts.
 That’s because the Government encourages you to use them, and it’s very hard to tap into them early.
 You get tax benefits for leaving them alone and allowing them to grow.

-Having said that, you’ll do really well if you take advantage of 5 tips that will help you maximize the growth of these accounts:
+Having said that, you’ll do really well if you take advantage of these 5 tips, which will help you maximize the growth of these accounts:

 1. Know your limits